RaptorBlingx/enms-project/ENMS_Technical_Details.md

     *   **ML Analysis Scripts (`gcode_analyzer.py`, `train_model.py`):**
         *   `gcode_analyzer.py`: Executed by Node-RED to parse G-code files, extract metadata, and generate thumbnails.
         *   `train_model.py`: An offline script used to train the power prediction model.
 It uses the **XGBoost** algorithm to create a model file (`best_model.joblib`) that the `Live Predictor` flow in Node-RED then uses for making real-time predictions.
+    *   **Device Management API:** A new set of CRUD (Create, Read, Update, Delete) endpoints within the Flask application.
+This internal API provides the backend for the Device Management page, allowing administrators to directly manage the `devices` table in the database.

 #### 1.2.4.
 Application Layer (The User Interface)